-13 INVESTMENT PROPERTIES
+12 INVESTMENT PROPERTIES

-2020 \$'000 2019 \$'000
+2021 \$'000 2020 \$'000

 Fair value

-At beginning of the year 143,017 86,705
+At the beginning of the year 132,467 143,017

-Currency realignment (5,231) (3,547)
+Currency realignment 12,847 (5,231)

-Transfer from land and buildings to investment properties (note 11(b)) - 58,734
+Transfer from property, plant and equipment to investment properties (note 11(b)) 12,821

-Fair value (loss)/gain on investment properties (5,319) 1,125
+Fair value gain/(loss) on investment properties 3,686 (5,319)

-At end of the year 132,467 143,017
+At the end of the year 161,821 132,467

-The fair value of the Group's investment properties at 30 June 2020 have been arrived at on the basis of a valuation carried out on the respective dates by AVISTA Group, an independent qualified professional valuer not connected with the Group.
-The valuation was arrived at using the investment approach by taking into account the current passing rents of the properties being held under existing tenancies and the reversionary potential of the tenancies if they have been or would be let to tenant.
+The fair value of the Group's investment properties at 30 June 2021 have been arrived at on the basis of a valuation carried out on the respective dates by Vincorn Consulting and Appraisal Limited, an independent qualified professional valuer not connected with the Group.
+The valuation of investment properties located in the PRC was arrived at using the investment approach by taking into account the current passing rents of the properties being held under existing tenancies and the reversionary potential of the tenancies if they have been or would be let to tenant.
+The valuation of investment properties located in Myanmar was arrived at using the cost approach with reference to its depreciated replacement costs.